10 Simple Customer Retention Tactics Using Paid Ads

 Chances are, those types of strategies might decrease the click-through rate (CTR), and quality score, which will eventually increase the cost per click (CPC) rate.
 However, you can still use the potential of remarketing by targeting the users who have added products to their cart but haven’t completed the sale.

 Pro Tip: Create customized ads: The main reasons of shopping cart abandonments are either price issues or customers were not ready to purchase.
 Creating customized ads that address these issues will help you increase those sales.

 Dynamic remarketing is one of the most recent features in Google AdWords.

 It takes remarketing a step further.
 It allows you to create customized ads dynamically that connect with your customer by reminding them of items they’ve previously seen or bought.

 For example, a customer who browsed a specific category on your website might see an ad that displays the exact products that were viewed as well as a host of related products.

-You can see an example of a dynamic ad below.
+Below is an example of a dynamic ad.